-- Breast* tissue is then “scooped out” by scalpel, or with a combination of scalpel and liposuction.
+- Breast* tissue is then removed with a scalpel, or with a combination of scalpel and liposuction.

-- The skin is pulled taut around the nipple like pulling a drawstring closed.
+- The skin is sutured together around the areola.

 - Drains (long thin tubing) may be placed in the chest to help drain off excess blood/fluid so that it will not build up under the skin.

-Results in: A small, well-concealed scar on the lower part of the areola.
+Results in: Scarring that goes around the nipple/areola complex.
 Nipples with sensation.
 There may be some puckering around the incision.

 Double incision/Bilateral mastectomy